Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 My current understanding of Python is that it is built from list, dictionary and class structures.
 As such, my challenge for this project was to:
 - build a list of players based on a validated number of players entered by the user
 - populate that list with predetermined player/pawn color values.
 (This could easily have been an inputted name)
 - using dictionary comprehension, build a dictionary based of the above list.
-Each key is the same as each list value.
-As I wanted to follow an OOP paradigm the corresponding *values* were to be *instances* of the *Player* class.
+Each key corresponds to a list value.
+As I wanted to follow an OOP paradigm the corresponding dictionary *values* were to be *instances* of the *Player* class.
-- each instance can be accessed by their respective key *iterable*.
+- each instance can be accessed by their respective *key iterable*.

+NB.
 Multiple methods and attributes can be added to the class instance for improved versatility/future development.
-Initially only the `pawn_color` and `curr_position` attributes are present.
-These were added to by need, even within the first version on game development.
+For an MVP, only the `pawn_color` and `curr_position` attributes are present.
+These can added to at need.

 ### The **Player** class
 ``` python